equk/blog-astro/src/content/blog/2023-02-14-Move Blog to Astro.md

 ## Notes

-Trying to recreate my blog using a basic template was much more interesting than just downloading a premade template as I feel like I had to learn different things about Astro I would have otherwise never touched.
+Trying to recreate my blog using a basic template was much more interesting than downloading a premade template as I feel like I had to learn different things about Astro I would have otherwise never touched.

 I first used `UnoCSS` which was so much faster than `tailwind` + `postcss` but I just could not get darkmode themed properly (the default darkmode did work using default colors).